 In honor of Earth Day, here's everything you need to know about getting rid of your unneeded eye wear the responsible way:

 Option 1: Lions International

-Lions International believes that everyone should have the right to good sight, which is why they started
+Lions Clubs International, the world's largest service organization, believes that everyone should have the right to good sight, which is why they started

 Lions Eyeglass Recycling Centers (LERCs).
 Located in various places throughout the country and the world, these handy recycling centers are staffed by volunteers who accept unwanted frames and glasses, clean them, sort them by prescription strength, and re-package them for distribution to communities in need.